DETAILED ACTION

 and a third delay time for applying the timing advance of the specific secondary cell, (see Pg.
 10, option 1 i.e., the following three additional delay parts (T1/T2/T3) could be reused for NR PUCCH SCell activation with invalid TA…-the delay for applying the received TA for uplink transmission & Pg.
 11 i.e., the delay for applying the received TA for uplink transmission on target PUCCH SCell being activated (i.e., T3))

 While CATT discloses the requested delay time is determined based on a NR slot length of the specific secondary cell (see Pg.
-10 i.e., The UE shall be capable to perform uplink actions related to the SCell activation command for the SCell being activated on the PUCCH SCell no later than in slot n + THARQ+Tactivation_time+TCSI_REPORTING+TRACH/NR slot length), CATT does not does not disclose the claim feature of and the requested delay time is determined based on a subcarrier spacing of the specific secondary cell and does not explicitly disclose the control unit and transmission unit of the terminal.
+10 i.e., The UE shall be capable to perform uplink actions related to the SCell activation command for the SCell being activated on the PUCCH SCell no later than in slot n + THARQ+Tactivation_time+TCSI_REPORTING+TRACH/NR slot length), and that an indication of beam information of the PUCCH SCell being activated is needed for the network and the beam information can be indicated to the network (Catt, see Pg.
+4 & Pg.
+5 i.e., issue 1-1-5 and option 1 i.e., The beam information of the PUCCH SCell being activated is needed to be indicated to NW), CATT does not does not disclose the claim features of and the requested delay time is determined based on a subcarrier spacing of the specific secondary cell, the operation involved with the activation of the specific secondary cell includes an operation of transmitting a beam information related to the specific secondary cell, and does not explicitly disclose the processor and transmitter of the terminal.
 However the claim feature would be rendered obvious in view of Tang et al. US (2021/0251040).

-A control unit (see Fig. 11 i.e., processing circuitry 1110) and transmission unit (see Fig. 11 i.e., Radio Frequency module 1130) of the terminal used for performing activation and transmission of the secondary cell (SCell), (see Para’s [0053], [0093], & [0149-0152])
+A processor (see Fig. 11 i.e., processing circuitry 1110) and transmitter (see Fig. 11 i.e., Radio Frequency module 1130) of the terminal used for performing activation and transmission of the secondary cell (SCell), (see Para’s [0053], [0093], & [0149-0152])

-Therefore it would have been obvious to one of ordinary skill in the art before the effective filing date for the requested delay time that is determined based on a NR slot length of the specific secondary cell when performing activation of the specific secondary cell as disclosed in CATT to be based on a subcarrier spacing of the specific secondary cell based on the teachings of Tang who discloses the NR slot length depends on a subcarrier spacing used in the SCell 120a which is determined when the UE is performing an SCell activation process, because the motivation lies in Tang the that the NR slot length depends on a subcarrier spacing used in the SCell 120a which is determined in order for the UE to performing an SCell activation process which results in achieving a high data throughput when data traffic from the base station towards the UE is high.
+Therefore it would have been obvious to one of ordinary skill in the art before the effective filing date for the requested delay time that is determined based on a NR slot length of the specific secondary cell when performing activation of the specific secondary cell as disclosed in CATT who discloses beam information of the PUCCH SCell being activated can be indicated to the network, for the beam information to be transmitted by the terminal to the network during PUCCH Scell activation and for the requested relay time to be based on a subcarrier spacing of the specific secondary cell based on the teachings of Tang who discloses the NR slot length depends on a subcarrier spacing used in the SCell 120a which is determined when the UE is performing an SCell activation process and an operation involved with the activation of a specific secondary cell includes an operation of transmitting a beam information related to the specific secondary cell, because the motivation lies in Tang the that the NR slot length depends on a subcarrier spacing used in the SCell 120a which is determined in order for the UE to performing an SCell activation process which results in achieving a high data throughput when data traffic from the base station towards the UE is high and the beam information (i.e., beam level link qualities) transmitted by the UE to the base station is used for determining optimal TCI states to be used for communication via the activated SCell based on the reported beam information (i.e., beam level link qualities).

-Regarding Claim 9, Catt discloses the terminal according to claim 7, wherein the transmission unit transmits a measurement report related to a measurement in a physical layer (see Pg.
+Regarding Claim 9, Catt discloses the terminal according to claim 7, wherein the transmitter transmits a measurement report related to a measurement in a physical layer (see Pg.
 3 i.e., CSI report of PUCCH SCell is transmitted on PUCCH SCell to be activated, Pg.
 5, option 4 i.e., L1-RSRP (i.e., related to measurement in physical layer L1) is transmitted on SpCell or SCell first & Pg.
 10 i.e., CSI reporting), when the timing advance of the specific secondary cell is valid (see Pg.
 7 i.e., the condition that TA of target PUCCH SCell is valid & Pg.
 8 i.e., The PUCCH SCell activation delay when TA of target PUCCH SCell is valid), but does not disclose transmitting the measurement report when the specific secondary cell is unknown.
 However the claim feature would be rendered obvious in view of Tang et al. US (2021/0251040).

-Tang discloses transmits a measurement report related to a measurement in a physical layer when the specific secondary cell is unknown during SCell activation (see Fig. 5 & Para’s [0059] i.e., the UE can measure RSRP of each beam pair link at physical layer L1 referred to as L1-RSRP measurement, [0099] i.e., the process 500 assumes that the SCell 120a is unknown to the UE 101…During the phase 551, an L1-RSRP measurement process is performed on the SCell 120a being activated, and measurement results are reported to the base station 105 on the PCell & [0102] i.e., an L1-RSRP measurement process 525 and an L1-RSRP reporting process can be successively performed.
+Tang discloses transmitting a measurement report related to a measurement in a physical layer when the specific secondary cell is unknown during SCell activation (see Fig. 5 & Para’s [0059] i.e., the UE can measure RSRP of each beam pair link at physical layer L1 referred to as L1-RSRP measurement, [0099] i.e., the process 500 assumes that the SCell 120a is unknown to the UE 101…During the phase 551, an L1-RSRP measurement process is performed on the SCell 120a being activated, and measurement results are reported to the base station 105 on the PCell & [0102] i.e., an L1-RSRP measurement process 525 and an L1-RSRP reporting process can be successively performed.
 In the process 525, beam sweepings with Tx beams of the base station 105 and beam sweepings with Rx beams of the UE 101 can be performed on the SCell 120a.
 Beam pair link qualities (e.g., RSRP) can be measured based on SSBs.
 In the process 526, L1-RSRP measurement results of the SCell 120a can be reported to the base station 105 on the PCell 110 & Para [0106] i.e., with consideration of the SCell 120a being unknown).

 (Tang suggests the L1-RSRP measurement report including the L1-RSRP measurement indicates beam level link qualities corresponding to beam pair links for indicating which Tx beams are best choices for downlink transmission and which Rx beams are best choices for receiving a signal from a Tx beam for the SCell, (see Para’s [0059-0061] & [0102])).